computational-python/classes/talk.md

 ###self is passed to all class methods and has the following meaning

 * In the constructor init refers to newly created object
-* In ordinary class methods it refers to the object for this method is called
+* In ordinary instance methods it refers to the object for which this method is called

-*Note: the `__init__` method is often called a constructor, in analogy with other OO languages, but the object has already been constructed entring the function and is refered to with by the `self` variable.
+*Note: the `__init__` method is often called a constructor, in analogy with other OO languages, but the object has already been constructed entering the function and is refered to with the `self` variable.
 Initializer would be a more correct description*

 ---